YinhaoHu/pigeonmq/docs/pigeonmq-design.md

 ### Recovery

 When a Pora is failed, a new Pora is chosen to replace the failed one.
-The new Pora is chosen as a Pora in the cluster who has the most free disk space.
+The new Pora is chosen as a Pora in the cluster who is the least-loaded.
 It will fetch the entries which are stored in the old Pora from other healthy Poras.

 ## Service Discovery